omar-karray/Laravel-secrets-manager/docs/context.md

 ## Vision

 `deepdigs/laravel-vault-suite` provides a unified way for Laravel applications to consume runtime secrets from dedicated backends such as HashiCorp Vault and OpenBao.
-The package focuses on:

-- Removing secrets from `.env` files and storing them inside a central, auditable backend.
-- Offering a fluent PHP API and facade for reading, writing, listing, and deleting secrets.
-- Supporting operational workflows such as unsealing Vault and enabling engines through artisan commands.
+The primary goals are:

+- Replace `.env` secrets with centrally managed vault entries.
+- Offer operational workflows (unseal, engine management) directly inside Artisan.
-- Providing an extensible driver system so additional Vault-compatible (or custom) backends can be added without changing application code.
+- Expose a simple contract so additional secret backends can be added without modifying application code.

 ## Core Components

-- **Vault Suite (`LaravelVaultSuite`)** – High-level service that resolves drivers, performs reads/writes, manages unseal workflows, and exposes convenience helpers to the rest of the application.
+- **Vault Suite (`LaravelVaultSuite`)** – High-level service/facade that resolves drivers, performs reads/writes, manages unseal workflows, and exposes convenience helpers to the rest of the application.
 - **Driver Manager (`VaultSuiteManager`)** – Extends Laravel’s driver pattern to construct and cache driver instances based on configuration.
 - **Vault Driver (`Drivers\Vault\VaultSecretsDriver`)** – HTTP client that speaks the Vault/OpenBao API for common KV operations, unsealing, and enabling engines.
-- **Commands**
-  - `vault:unseal` – Submit key shards to unseal the backend.
-  - `vault:enable-engine` – Mount and configure secrets engines.
+- **Commands** – `vault:unseal`, `vault:enable-engine`, and future operational helpers built on top of the service layer.
 - **Configuration (`config/vault-suite.php`)** – Declares drivers, bootstrap behaviour, and caching options.
-- **Bootstrap Blueprint (coming soon)** – A service provider hook that will hydrate environment variables during app boot using configured paths.
+- **Bootstrap Blueprint (roadmap)** – A service provider hook that will hydrate environment variables during app boot using configured paths.

-Refer to [docs/commands.md](commands.md) for detailed command usage and option reference.
+Refer to [docs/commands.md](commands.md) for detailed command usage and [docs/api.md](api.md) for programmatic access.

 ## Planned Drivers & Backends